gplhegde/caffepresso/README.md

 # CaffePresso #

 This git repository supports the CASES 2016 paper "CaffePresso: An Optimized Library for Deep Learning on Embedded Accelerator-based platforms".
 It contains ConvNet implementations for DSP, FPGA, and NoC-based embedded accelerators.
+We provide a code generator that translates Caffe prototxt into low-level specifications for the various backends.

 The framework is modularized so support for new hardware platforms is simple.
 It is also possible to change the ConvNet specifications and regenerate the implementations.

 ### How do I get set up? ###

+**Hardware** (USD prices from May 2016)
+- TI Keystone II DSP (66AK2H12) -- $997
+- Adapteva Parallella/Epiphany-III SoC board -- $126
+- NVIDIA Jetson TX1 GPU platform -- $599
+- Xilinx ZC706 FPGA -- $2275
-**Hardware** -- TI Keystone II DSP (66AK2H12), Adapteva Parallella/Epiphany-III SoC board, NVIDIA Jetson TX1 GPU, Xilinx ZC706 FPGA.
-Also need USB cables and SD cards as required.
+- Also need USB cables and SD cards as required.

 **Software** -- TI Code Composer Studio, Epiphany SDK, CUDA + cuDNN libraries, Vectorblox bitstreams + Xilinx ISE, OS images for Parallella.
 You also need Caffe from caffe.berkeleyvision.org.
 Make sure to build it with CUDNN flags set to 1.